 Such approaches also extend to the predeliction in the public sector for setting targets to meet agendas over addressing actual needs, creating the appearance of action and delivery over actual provision of services that tackle underlying and root causes.

 Systems and services that need to deliver universal access or benefit are not best served by such an ad hoc approach to design.
-Often they have a statutory duty to ensure that services are available to all sections of society, not matter how hard to reach, or what might need to be done to assist people with access.
+Often they have a statutory duty to ensure that services are available to all sections of society, not matter how ‘hard to reach’, or what might need to be ensure maximum accessibility.
 Such design must be inclusive by default to deliver.
 It offers challenges for designers that embrace the complexity of the urban built environments as well as a multi-layered society and communities.
 We should be designing for the most vulnerable, least able, most disadvantaged citizens because, in working out how to satisfy their more challenging needs, we will, within that process, also be solving how to meet the needs of other more capable, more advantaged citizens along the way.

-Inclusive design by default is strategic investment in resilient and sustainable systems and services that will provide long term dividends not only in efficiencies of delivery, but crucially, in human, social and environmental terms.
+Inclusive design by default is a strategic investment in resilient and sustainable systems and services that will provide long term dividends not only in efficiencies of delivery but also – and crucially – in human, social and environmental terms.